Heat Pump vs. AC: Which Is Right? in Foothill Farms, CA

 Foothill Farms is characterized by unincorporated area with 1960s–80s suburban homes.
 Older homes may have outdated HVAC systems, inadequate ductwork, or insufficient insulation — all of which affect cooling efficiency in summer heat.
 Upgrading to a modern system can significantly improve comfort and reduce energy costs.
 Our contractors are familiar with the specific challenges and building codes in Sacramento County.

-Are there utility rebates for heat pump installation in Foothill Farms?
+What materials work best for heat pump installation in Foothill Farms's climate?

 Are heat pumps worth it in Foothill Farms?